Scarborough Town Centre: History

 The Sears store closed in late 2017 as part of the liquidation of Canadian operations.
 The Sears store is expected to be redeveloped by the mall in the future, though they have not yet said what is planned.
 The 1st floor has been remodelled into Urban Behavior.
 In 2018, the mall opened a Muji store near the Centre Court.
 The store is the 5th in the GTA.
 A Miniso also opened outside of Walmart, in the former Roots Canada, which has relocated next to Aritzia.
 In February 2021, it was announced that the second level of the former Sears location had been prepared as a large-scale clinic for distribution of the COVID-19 vaccine during the COVID-19 pandemic in Toronto.
 On August 23, 2023, an IKEA store opened on the lower level of the former Sears space.
 On October 14, 2023, a Decathlon store opened on the upper level of the former Sears space and on May 13, 2024, a Toys "R" Us opened.
 Hudson’s Bay closed on June 1 as part of the company’s liquidation.
-In Summer 2025 a Winners is set to open replacing Gap and also replacing The Old Sukoski Mart Store Victoria Secret and Muji.
+In Summer 2025 a Winners is set to open replacing Gap and also replacing The Old Sukoski Mart Store, Victoria's Secret, and Muji.
+Decathlon closed on July 31st 2025, which became a temporary location for Urban Behaviour, which reappeared in the mall.

+On June 1, 2025, Hudson's Bay permanently closed after 47 years of operation.

+On June 25, 2025, it was announced the Decathlon would be permanently closing along with all other GTA locations; the store was closed on July 31, 2025.

 On August 21, 2025, a man was shot and killed in a shooting inside the family washroom near the lower-level food court.
 The victim was identified as 19-year-old Daniel Amalathas.
 Police have deemed the shooting a homicide.
 On August 29, two 17-year-old boys were arrested and charged with second-degree murder in connection with the shooting.

+On October 7, 2025, it was announced that IKEA City would be closing down after two years of operation, with the location permanently closed on January 5, 2026.

+After Christmas 2025, the Toys "R" Us permanently closed after one year of operation along with 40 other Canadian stores.